Samiha128/Health_Situation_in_Morocco/README.md

 - **Population per Nurse**: Evaluating the ratio of residents to nurses to gauge healthcare accessibility.
 - **Evolution of Primary Healthcare Facilities**: Monitoring the growth and changes in primary healthcare establishments over time.

-The project aims to offer valuable insights into the private healthcare sector’s capacity, distribution, and resource allocation, facilitating better decision-making and planning for health services improvements.

 ##  🛠️ Installation